DJMare/express_Sequelize/README.md

 (23) In the routes/index.js file add get() route for /actors that will use the findAll() method.:

-(24)

 COMMAND PROMPT

-(27) Run nodemon in terminal to see DB sync'd up:
+(24) Run nodemon in terminal to see DB sync'd up:

     nodemon

 POSTMAN

-(28) Navigate to localhost3000/actors in Postman to view data.:
+(25) Navigate to localhost3000/actors in Postman and perform a GET request to view data.:

 NODEMON NOTE